mondora/handbook/README.md

 #### 2.2 Professional competence

 Excellence depends on individuals who take responsibility for acquiring and maintaining professional competence.
 A professional must participate in setting standards for appropriate levels of competence, and strive to achieve those standards.
-Upgrading technical knowledge and competence can be achieved in several ways:doing independent study; attending seminars, conferences, or courses; and being involved in professional organizations.
+Upgrading technical knowledge and competence can be achieved in several ways: doing independent study; attending seminars, conferences, or courses; and being involved in professional organizations.

 #### 2.3 Knowledge and respect of existing laws
 mondora workers must obey existing local, state,province, national, and international laws unless there is a compelling ethical basis not to do so.
 Policies and procedures of the organizations in which one participates must also be obeyed.
 But compliance must be balanced with the recognition that sometimes existing laws and rules may be immoral or inappropriate and, therefore, must be challenged.
 Violation of a law or regulation may be ethical when that law or rule has inadequate moral basis or when it conflicts with another law judged to be more important.
 If one decides to violate a law or rule because it is viewed as unethical, or for any other reason, one must fully accept responsibility for one's actions and for the consequences.